Hemantxk/String-Calculator-TDD/README.md

 # String-Calculator-TDD
 This Solution is created in Visual Studio 2019.
 Function to **Add** is added in StringCalculator which is a part of StringCalculator class library project. **Test cases** are added in AddFunctionTests in AddFunctionTestProject.
 All of the test cases are successfully passing in **Add** function.
+I have added screen shot of passing all the test cases in **Test Cases Passed.JPG** file.